jgo28/DjangoTestApp/readme.md

 - **Model**: It contains the essential fields and behaviors of the data you're storing.
 Generally, each model maps to a single database table.
 Another way to think about this is that Django converts your model into a SQL table.
 Maybe you want to store information about what year your family members were born.
 You specify in the model what attributes/things should be stored in the SQL table you want to make.
 In this case, one variable would be the name of the family member and the another variable would be the date they were born.
 Django will automatically create a SQL table for this.
 More information about models can be found [here](https://docs.djangoproject.com/en/2.2/topics/db/models/).

+- **Migration**: This is Django’s way of storing changes you make to your models (adding a field, deleting a model, etc.) into your database schema.
+More information about migrations can be found [here](https://docs.djangoproject.com/en/2.2/topics/migrations/).

+- **Template**: Django needs a convenient way to generate HTML dynamically.
+A template contains the static parts of the desired HTML output as well as some special syntax describing how dynamic content will be inserted.

 ## Commands
 `python3 manage.py runserver`
 Starts development server on the internal IP at port 8000.